biolink/biolink-model/docs/index.md

     * [onset qualifier](onset_qualifier.md) - a qualifier used in a phenotypic association to state when the phenotype appears is in the subject
     * [p value](p_value.md) - A quantitative confidence value that represents the probability of obtaining a result at least as extreme as that actually obtained, assuming that the actual value was the result of chance alone.
     * [predicate](predicate.md) - A high-level grouping for the relationship type.
 AKA minimal predicate.
 This is analogous to category for nodes.
+       * [contributor association➞predicate](contributor_association_predicate.md) - generally one of the predicate values 'provider', 'publisher', 'editor' or 'author'
     * [provided by](provided_by.md) - connects an association to the agent (person, organization or group) that provided it
     * [publications](publications.md) - connects an association to publications supporting the association
     * [qualifiers](qualifiers.md) - connects an association to qualifiers that modify or qualify the meaning of that association
+       * [contributor association➞qualifiers](contributor_association_qualifiers.md) - this field can be used to annotate special characteristics of an agent relationship, such as the fact that a given author agent of a publication is the 'corresponding author'
     * [quantifier qualifier](quantifier_qualifier.md) - A measurable quantity for the object of the association
        * [gene to expression site association➞quantifier qualifier](gene_to_expression_site_association_quantifier_qualifier.md) - can be used to indicate magnitude, or also ranking
     * [relation](relation.md) - The relation which describes an association between a subject and an object in a more granular manner.
 Usually this is a term from Relation Ontology, but it can be any edge CURIE.